immutant/immutant/integration-tests/apps/ring/basic-ring/README.md

 # basic-ring

-A throwaway app that can be deployed to (fn box) in its current state.
+A throwaway app that can be deployed to Immutant in its current state.

 ## Usage